Soap Making Safety

 What to do if you get lye on your skin

-Below you will find some great safety gear.
-I would recommend purchasing some before making soap – when it comes to your eyes and skin you need to make sure your are safe.
+Below you will find some ideal safety gear to use when making soap.
+I would recommend purchasing all your safety supplies before starting- when it comes to your eyes and skin you need to make sure you are safe.

-These Safety Googles below are chemical resistant googles, making them my #1 choice for eye safety.
+These Safety Googles are chemical-resistant goggles, making them my #1 choice for eye safety. they fit well and form a good seal which will keep any splash from getting into your eyes.

 ONV Safety Goggles HD Clear Adjustable Safety Glassed Goggles Chemical Splash Impact Resistant Safety Goggle Anti-Fog Anti-Dust Anti-UV Clear Lens Eyewear for Eye Protection Wide Vision – Clear